LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-research-software.md

 Ask a colleague to look at your software’s documentation.
 Is he/she able to install your software?
 Can he/she run it?
 Can he/she produce the expected results?

 ### Thing 8: Give your software a license
 A license tells your (potential) users what they are allowed to do with your software (and what not to do), and can protect your intellectual property.
 Without a license people may spend time trying to figure out if they are allowed to use your software -- make things easy for them.
-Therefore it is important that you choose a software license that meets your intentions.
+Therefore, it is important that you choose a software license that meets your intentions.
 [Choose a license website](https://choosealicense.com/) provides a simple guide for picking the right license for your software.

 **Activity:**
 * Follow [the 4OSS lesson](https://softdev4research.github.io/4OSS-lesson/03-use-license/index.html) to learn more about licenses and their implications.